konfoton/Transformer/README.md

 ## Training Loss

-Below is a summary of the training loss progression during fine-tuning:
+Below is a summary of the training loss progression during pre-training: